flare-foundation/docs/docs/infra/fassets/agent.md

     --8<-- "./include/fassets/generate-keys-info.md"

+3. Follow [the whitelisting process](#whitelist-the-management-address) to grant your agent's management address access to the FAssets system.
+While waiting for approval, you can proceed to the next steps.

-3. The `secrets.json` file contains the `owner.native.address` field, representing the Flare account responsible for funding agent vaults and covering gas fees for smart contract calls.
+4. The `secrets.json` file contains the `owner.native.address` field, representing the Flare account responsible for funding agent vaults and covering gas fees for smart contract calls.
 Please ensure this wallet has enough CFLR tokens to cover gas fees for smart contract calls.
 You can obtain CFLR tokens from the [Flare faucet](https://faucet.flare.network/).

-4. Whitelist the Flare account belonging to your agent owner (use `owner.management.address` from the `secrets.json` file) via the [FlareFAssetsBot Telegram channel](https://t.me/FlareFAssetsBot).

 5. Prevent other users from reading the `secrets.json` file: